IBM-Design/design-website/src/content/index.md

 <column lg="4" md="4">

 <tile
-      tile_title_one="IBM Plex"
+      title_one="IBM Plex"
-      description="Our typeface launched earlier this year and is now going global" link_one="Read more">
+      description="Our typeface launched earlier this year and is now going global">
       <img src="./global/images/tile-img-sm__plex.png" alt="Various letters and characters in the Plex typeface" class="img--sm"/>
     </tile>